katrinerk/aida-utexas/pipeline/data_gen/Pipeline_README.txt

 To create graph salads, we "collapse" two or more EREs from distinct source KGs into single representations.

 Setup/Dependencies:
+Run 'install_dependencies.sh' script via bash in this directory to install necessary Python packages and download pretrained Word2Vec bin file.

-The files required for data generation are as follows (in order):
+The files required for graph salad data generation are as follows (in order):

 ****************************
 (1) gen_single_doc_graphs.py